ewascatalog/ewascatalog2/readme.md

 The catalog website and database is installed by [Makefile](Makefile) commands in a docker container.

-> The file [not-docker.md](not-docker.md) contains information about
-> installing the EWAS Catalog outside of a docker container.

 Files are divided into the following directories:

 - `published-ewas`: collected published EWAS summary statistics
 - `website`: website python code (Django)
 - `database`: scripts for creating and populating the database from data found in the `FILES_DIR` (see below)
 - `docker`: initialization files and scripts for installing the website and database within a docker container
+- `webserver`: configuration files for the webserver
 - `r-package`: R package for accessing the database
 - `logo`: logo graphics files

 ## Environment

-Required variables for defining the environment can be found in `settings.env`.
+Variables for the accessing the database can be found in `settings.env`.
 A copy is located here:
 ```
 /projects/MRC-IEU/research/projects/ieu1/wp2/004/working/scripts/ewascatalog2/settings.env
 ```
-You will need to at least set `WEBSITE_DIR` (the location of the running website when running) and `FILE_DIR` (the location of data files used to populate the database).

-The file [Makefile](Makefile) defines the system pipeline.
-You will need to make sure it can find `settings.env`.

 ## Running docker commands

+The system will run within a Docker container.

 For a user to run docker commands, they will need to belong to the 'docker'